-We've done trials on many potting mixes (see below).
-Espoma is the first major retail accessible brand that works nearly as good as our own microgreen potting mix.
+We’ve done trials on many potting mixes (see below).
+Espoma is the first major retail accessible brand that works nearly as well as our own microgreen potting mix.

 This article and video present a microgreen growing test comparing Espoma Potting Mix, Home Microgreens Potting Mix, and Espoma Seed Starting Mix.

-You can see and judge for yourself which potting mix grows microgreens the best.
+You can see and judge which potting mix grows microgreens the best.

-We haven't tested all soil brands found in retail stores, i.e., garden centers, box stores, and Amazon, to clarify our statement.
+To clarify our statement, we haven’t tested all soil brands found in retail stores, i.e., garden centers, box stores, and Amazon.
 But finding the best accessible supplies at reasonable prices for our readers is the goal.